ampproject/amp.dev/content/docs/guides/amp_replacements.md

 * Must include an explicit width and height.
 * Recommended: include a placeholder in case the image resource fails to load.

+Layout behavior for images is determined by the `layout` attribute.
+For details on layouts, read the [AMP HTML Layout System](https://github.com/ampproject/amphtml/blob/master/spec/amp-html-layout.md).

 Responsive image example:

 [sourcecode:html]